 Here are our recommended itineraries for 1-3 days in Rome, Italy:

 Morning: After breakfast, head to the Colosseum, where you can explore its grand interior and learn about what life was like in Ancient Rome.

 Afternoon: Take a break for lunch, visit the Vatican City, home to St Peter’s Basilica and many other impressive buildings.

-Evening: If you have teens or you manage to book babysitting services, make your way back into the city centre and spend the evening doing some shopping or visiting one of Rome’s famous cafés or ice cream shops.
+Evening: If you have teens or you manage to book babysitting services, make your way back into the city centre and spend the evening enjoying Rome at at night.
+Do some shopping or visiting one of Rome’s famous cafés or ice cream shops.
 Try to get tickets for an 8 pm show at Auditorium Conciliazione.

 Day 2: 48 Hours in Rome with Kids